medusajs/medusa/docs/content/add-plugins/spaces.md

 ## Install the Spaces Plugin

-In the directory of your Medusa server, run the following command to install the Spaces plugin:
+In the directory of your Medusa backend, run the following command to install the Spaces plugin:

 ```bash npm2yarn
 npm install medusa-file-spaces